 (b) having property of a co-operative in his or her possession, withhold or misapply it or wilfully apply part of it to purposes other than purposes authorised by the rules of the co-operative or this Act.

-Penalty: a fine of $6 000.
+Penalty for this subsection: a fine of $6 000.

 (2) A person who is found guilty of an offence under subsection (1) must, if ordered to do so by the court, deliver up all the property and repay all money improperly applied.

-Penalty: a fine of $6 000.
+Penalty for this subsection: a fine of $6 000.

+[Section 439 amended by No. 7 of 2016 s.
+200.]

 440. Offering or paying commission

 A person must not offer or pay a commission, fee or reward, whether pecuniary or otherwise, to an officer of a co-operative in relation to a transaction or proposed transaction between the person and the co-operative.